markboard-io/markboard/README.md

 <h1 align="center">Next-Gen All-in-One Collaborative Workspace</h3>

-[BoardX](https://app.boardx.us) is an _open-source_ solution designed to build an all-in-one collaborative workspace for your team.
-The platform aims to facilitate collaboration and communication within the team, providing tools like **Digital Whiteboard, Video Conferencing, Team Chat and Real-time Synced Documents**, enabling team members to easily share ideas and work together on projects.
+[BoardX](https://app.boardx.us) is a Digital Whiteboard, Video Conferencing, Team Chat and Documents all-in-one collaborative workspace for your team.
+It aims to facilitate collaboration and communication within the team, enabling team members to easily share ideas and work together on projects.

 ## Core Features